jsoref/reactos/rossubsys/posix/apps/posixw32/00readme.txt

 and graphics characters.

 The VT-100 emulator is broken into two parts.
 The first is the front end, vt100.c and vt100.h.
-These files were written to be fairly device-independant, though admittedly if you're running under a 16-bit operating system instead of a 32-bit, you might need to change some of the 'int' values to 'long.'
+These files were written to be fairly device-independent, though admittedly if you're running under a 16-bit operating system instead of a 32-bit, you might need to change some of the 'int' values to 'long.'
 Otherwise, it should work 'as-is'.